YankeSoftware/yanke.codes/README.md

 2. Open `index.html` in your browser to view the site locally.

-### Railway.app Deployment
+### Railway.app Deployment with Docker

 1. Create a new project on [Railway.app](https://railway.app/)

 2. Connect your GitHub repository to Railway

-3. Deploy with the following settings:
-   - Service Type: Static Site
-   - Build Command: None (pre-built site)
-   - Deploy Directory: /
+3. Railway will automatically detect the Dockerfile and use it for deployment
+   - The Dockerfile uses NGINX to serve the static content
+   - It configures the server to handle SPA routing and compression
+   - Railway automatically sets the required PORT environment variable

 4. Add your custom domain (yanke.codes) through the Railway dashboard:
    - Go to Settings > Domains
    - Add your domain name
    - Follow the instructions to configure your DNS settings

+### Manual Deployment

+Alternatively, you can deploy without Docker by:
+1. Create a new empty service on Railway
+2. Connect to your GitHub repository
+3. Railway will detect the static website and deploy it

 ## Project Structure